bugnano/frigame_docs/source/api_reference/animation.rst

     - :offsety: the offset along the y-axis for the position of the first frame in the image (for use with sprite-sheets)
     - :frameWidth: the width of one frame (required for multi index **friGame.ANIMATION_VERTICAL**, otherwise optional)
     - :frameHeight: the height of one frame (required for multi index **friGame.ANIMATION_HORIZONTAL**, otherwise optional)
+    - :frameset: a list of objects describing the various sprite-sheets used (required if the imageURL parameter is omitted, otherwise optional)

+    .. versionchanged:: 2.2.0
+        The **frameset** option is a list of objects with one or more of the following properties:

+        - :imageURL: The URL of the image (default: the one passed as the imageURL parameter if passed, or the imageURL of the first element of the list)
+        - :numberOfFrame: the total number of frame in the sprite-sheet (for example for a 10x10 sprite with 15 frames your image will be 10x150 or 150x10 -- default: 1)
+        - :type: either **friGame.ANIMATION_VERTICAL** for vertically stacked frames or **friGame.ANIMATION_HORIZONTAL** for horizontally layed frames (default)
+        - :offsetx: the offset along the x-axis for the position of the first frame in the image (for use with sprite-sheets)
+        - :offsety: the offset along the y-axis for the position of the first frame in the image (for use with sprite-sheets)

     **Example**::